Look, it’s no secret that I’m a picky reader and I tear books to shreds like it’s my fucking job. (It’s not and I don’t get paid for this.)

 With shocking turns and dark secrets that will keep you guessing until the very end, The Last Mrs. Parrish is a fresh, juicy, and utterly addictive thriller from a diabolically imaginative talent.

 My Fucking Thoughts: This is a more controversial one-star rating because this was a big book, with big international push – even Reese Witherspoon picked it as a Book of the Month for her book club.
-Lots of people loved it – so much so that my review even went so far as to make me block someone on Goodreads for the first time ever.
-This commenter, who gave the book 5-stars, claimed my call for readers to “buckle up bitches!” was inherently misogynistic and therefore my opinions thereafter didn’t hold any weight on the matter.
-But she was a whiny fuck and I’m right, I don’t care what anyone says.
+Lots of people loved it – so much so that my review even went so far as to make me block some people on Goodreads for the first time ever.
+Goodreads!
+I never thought I’d see the day.
+This one reader, who gave the book 5-stars, claimed my call for readers to “buckle up, bitches!” was inherently misogynistic and therefore my opinions thereafter didn’t hold any weight on the matter.
+But she was a whiny fuck and my review was totally right on, I don’t care what anyone says.

 “Some women get everything.
 Some women get everything they deserve.”